-On a going forward basis, a future economic downturn, including the potential for a permanent reduction in air travel, such as curtailed business travel in favour of remote meetings in the aftermath of the COVID-19 pandemic, and a consequent reduction in the number of airport infrastructure projects that Aecon may have otherwise pursued as a concessionaire, may directly or indirectly impact the ability of Aecon to make the necessary financing arrangements to pursue all of the concession opportunities it would otherwise be interested in.
+On a going forward basis, a future economic downturn, higher interest rates, constrained availability of capital, or other factors, may directly or indirectly impact the ability of Aecon to make the necessary financing arrangements to pursue all of the concession opportunities it would otherwise be interested in.

+f.
 Dependence on the Public Sector